-This is further reinforced by living in an echo chamber where they go to conferences which spout the same information, when they read articles and journals which support the same medications, and so on.
+This is further reinforced by living in an echo chamber where they go to conferences that spout the same information when they read articles and journals which support the same medications, and so on.

-They are unlikely to ever hear about alternatives to thyroid management outside of the traditional TSH + levothyroxine thyroid model that when they do they automatically reject it.
+They are unlikely to ever hear about alternatives to thyroid management outside of the traditional TSH + levothyroxine thyroid model and when they do they automatically reject it.

 Believe it or not, your family practice doctor or general practitioner is much more likely to help you out with new therapies when compared to your endocrinologist.

 #5.
 It will be very difficult or almost impossible for you to convince your endo to change how they treat the thyroid.